 Verify that the system fails the attempt or aEntUser10 does not exist in the system.

-Add user fails by Enterprise tenant admin user due to omitting first name
+Add user fails by Enterprise tenant admin user due to omitting first name (Pass.
+Same as TC 2.8)

 Requirement document reference: Section 5.3.1